Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overview of Kentucky Taxes

 Kentucky imposes a flat income tax of 4.5%.
 The tax rate is the same no matter what filing status you use.
-Aside from state and federal taxes, many Kentucky residents are subject to local taxes, which are called occupational taxes.
+Aside from state and federal taxes, many Kentucky residents are subject to local income taxes, which are called occupational taxes.
 For most counties and cities in the Bluegrass State, this is a percentage of taxpayers’ wages.

 Work Info